Workspaces and files¶

 A workspace forms the foundation for a single file tree.
 As you may know, files are saved hierarchically in folders on your computer.
 Each directory on your computer that you open with Zettlr is called a workspace.

-Root files are always sorted on top of the workspaces, where you have easy access to them.
+Standalone files are always sorted on top of the workspaces, where you have easy access to them.
 You can also "close" them, which means they will simply be unloaded from the application, but left untouched, or remove them, which means that Zettlr will unload them from the application and also move them to the trash bin.

-This behavior makes it simple to load one or two additional Markdown files into the application which do not reside within one of the root directories.
+This behavior makes it simple to load one or two additional Markdown files into the application which do not reside within one of the workspaces.
 This makes sense, e.g., for software developers who only want to edit the Readme file of their project without loading the full directory into Zettlr.